-Pursuant to Austrian law, employees posted or hired out on a cross-border basis are entitled to annual leave remuneration for the duration of the period they are posted.
+Pursuant to Austrian law, employees posted or hired out on a cross-border basis are entitled to paid annual leave for the duration of the period they are posted.

 Such entitlement to annual leave exists on condition that the law of the posting country specifies less annual leave.

 Where an employee does not take time off for annual leave while being posted or hired out to Austria, annual leave remuneration in a monetary amount equal to the annual leave entitlement is nonetheless required to be paid out.

 The method of calculating the amount of annual leave entitlement at the end of the posting period is described in the following.